The Eye of the I

 Pyramids have no internal moving parts yet use external moving bodies for their power.
 They are at once simpler and more complex than the human mind can deal with: they were designed by a consciousness that was aware of the blueprint of our solar system but also of Sirius.
 As such pyramids are harmonic structures.
 Their antiquity is astonishing but without them there would be no higher life on this planet.

 The King’s Chamber remains protected to this day by the ignorance of modern man.
 In fact the true nature of the culmination ritual has been obsurced to the point of extinction.
 But in modern language you might say that the granite coffer was the ultimate sensory deprivation tank with an external volume precisely double its internal one.
 Indeed, once upon a time initiates would be suspended in salt water within it.
 Much like a modern isolation chamber the perceptual null zone allowed the initiate to connect energetically with realms far distant from Earth.
 This DEATH & REBIRTHING of a candidate akin to a baby in the womb was the fundamental process that connected spacetime priests with the awesome wisdom of the stars.
 This process has been hinted at by Hollywood, most notably in The Matrix.

 The word sarcophagus comes from the Greek sarkophagus meaning “flesh-eating”.
 While there are references here to corpses and nested coffins there is in fact a more esoteric meaning: a salt bath.
 In modern times Epsom salts are used to give buoyancy to the body in flotation therapy and to boost magnesium levels.
 So while sarcophagi are today linked with death, there is a life giving dimension to them that has long been forgotten.
-Today the sarcophagus is offline, meaning it needs to be rotated 90° and moved back into the centre of the standing wave the room creates in order to be functional again.
+Today the sarcophagus is offline, meaning it needs to be rotated 90° and moved back into the centre of the standing wave the room creates in order to function again.